 This period describes the first efforts of our young nation to survey the coast.
 Guided by the visionary Alexander Dallas Bache, this period resulted in the first map of the Gulf Stream, the first discovery of the continental shelf break, and the collection of living organisms at depths previously thought to be beyond the limits of life.

 This section discusses the enormous body of new information and knowledge gathered during this period.
 Two U.S. research vessels, the Blake and the Albatross, were the major platforms.
 On the Blake, under the command of Lieutenant Charles D. Sigsbee, true innovations in the techniques of depth measurements led to the first modern maps of the sea floor.
 The Albatross continued this work, but its claim to the annals of history derives from its biological investigations, as during its service researchers discovered tens of thousands of new species.

 This period ushers in the modern era.
 The first installment, presented here through 1945, discusses the advent of acoustic technology and the sweeping changes it produced on marine science and oceanographic research.

-This section describes new technologies that further increased our understanding of the ocean realm.
+This section describes new technologies that further increased man's understanding of the ocean realm.
 Breakthrough tools such as Deep Tow instruments and multibeam sounding characterized and mapped the ocean floor, while manned submersibles allowed scientists to dive into deep waters.
 A move toward international cooperation in ocean science spurred the focus of the interactions between the ocean and atmosphere.
-Recognizing the need to predict changes in the Earth's environment, as well as conserving and wisely managing the nation's coastal and marine resources, the National Oceanic Atmospheric Administration (NOAA) was founded in October 1970.
+Recognizing the need to predict changes in the Earth's environment, as well as conserving and wisely managing the nation's coastal and marine resources, the National Oceanic Atmospheric Administration was founded in October 1970.